 “The main aim of this month-long campaign is to raise awareness about heart attack.
 We are encouraging everyone in the county to learn the main signs and symptoms of heart attack and to take immediate action by phoning 999 or 112 for an ambulance if you suspect that you, or a family member, maybe having a heart attack.

 “All too often, people wait too long to take appropriate action, which can limit their treatment options; increase their risk of complications following heart attack; and unfortunately, in too many cases, individuals die at home before they seek help.”

 Co-ordinator of Cardiac Rehabilitation in Mayo General Hospital, Ann Marie Brown, commented: “This campaign is designed to increase public awareness about the warning signs of heart attack and to encourage individuals to act quickly to get the medical treatment they need, in order to save lives.

 “So many individuals who come through the cardiac rehabilitation service following a heart attack, express concern that they did not recognise that they were having a heart attack at the time of their event.
-Unfortunately, many people still believe that the experience of a heart attack will be similar to that portrayed on the TV or in the movies, in other words, they expect to experience the classical crushing chest pain or collapse on the floor, and if they do not experience these, they are left thinking that their symptoms are unrelated to heart attack.
+Unfortunately, many people still believe that the experience of a heart attack will be similar to that portrayed on the TV or in the movies, in other words, they expect to experience the classic crushing chest pain or collapse on the floor, and if they do not experience these, they are left thinking that their symptoms are unrelated to heart attack.
 “It is important that the public realize that there are many other signs of heart attack, and by becoming aware of these, we hope people will seek help sooner.”

 With Heart Attack, minutes matter, so the key message during this campaign is ‘Know the Signs of Heart Attack and Take Immediate Action by calling 999 or 112’.
 To learn more about Heart Attack visit www.croi.ie/heartattack